CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 12. Fill in the following details:
  * Line 1: **user-credentials**
- * Line 9: **INJECTSUBSID**
+ * Line 9: Enter your **subscription id**.
  * Line 11: **wafprod**, this could be any resource group in which your VMs are present.
-In our workload VMs are present in wafprod resource group.
+In our workload, VMs are present in wafprod resource group.
  * Click on **Publish**.

    ![](./media/costopt-14.png)

-13. Select **Yes** when asked for Publish Runbook - Do you want to proceed.
+13. Select **Yes** when asked to Publish Runbook - _'Do you want to proceed?'_.

    ![](./media/costopt-15.png)